DevHoot/handwritten-notes/README.md

 - include all images in the folder.
 - also create a readme.md file in the same folder and insert all images using relative paths in it in the correct sequence of notes.
+- insert the images of notes in the folder's readme.md file via relative paths under appropriate heading and link in the table of contents to it.

 >Note: while inserting images in the readme do write an appropriate alt text.
 [Markdown syntax reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)